An Example of Making an Animation VO Demo

 I assemble a number of scenes and character ideas– way more than I will need– and begin whittling it down to my top candidates.
 I keep in mind that I want to target characters that could realistically fit into a number of projects (e.g. a superhero-type, a dad, an insane wacky sidekick, etc).

 For my example, I want my final demo script to cover television, movies and games, leaning towards television.
-I’ll aim for all the main animation networks, Nickelodeon, Disney, Cartoon Network, Marvel and Lucas.
+I’ll aim for all the main animation networks, Nickelodeon, Disney, Cartoon Network, Marvel, Lucas, Netflix, Amazon and Hulu.
 I’ll try to keep a eye on what is currently doing well on these networks that might be a good fit for me.
 I’ll also keep in mind what is happening in video games that I might be right for.

 I write out my scenes, hone them down, discard what doesn’t feel right or too repetitive and begin locking in a sequence for my demo.
 As I assemble a sequence of scenes, I go for disparity in tone of character and scene.

 I break down the essence of each little scene in italics afterwards to make sure I’m covering a good range of archetypes and tone.
 Notice there is an implied relationshiop in each scene, not just a bunch of words or monologs of characters talking to themselves.
 A scene partner can be silent (it can be in the middle of a scene) or implied.
 This is very important.

 So, here’s my lineup for my hypothetical demo:

 1. A super hero under fire, escapes to discover and then comfort a dying friend (Warner Bros., Marvel) —heroic, young man, powerful, realistic, high energy to low energy dramatic